Chemical and Biological Engineering, Materials Science and Engineering, Mechanical Engineering, Neuroscience, Ames Laboratory

 American Chemical Society

-Uz, Metin; Lentner, Matthew T.; Jackson, Kyle; Donta, Maxsam S.; Jung, Juhyung; Hondred, John; Mach, Eric; Claussen, Jonathan C.; and Mallapragada, Surya K., "Fabrication of 2D and 3D High-resolution Binder-free Graphene Circuits Using a Microfluidic Approach for Sensor Applications" (2020).
+Uz, Metin; Lentner, Matthew T.; Jackson, Kyle; Donta, Maxsam S.; Jung, Juhyung; Hondred, John; Mach, Eric; Claussen, Jonathan C.; and Mallapragada, Surya K., "Fabrication of Two-Dimensional and Three-Dimensional High-Resolution Binder-Free Graphene Circuits Using a Microfluidic Approach for Sensor Applications" (2020).
 Chemical and Biological Engineering Publications.
 415.